Bayside Canadian Railway

+Planet Labs satellite data from November 2022 has led to the suggestion that the railway was demolished.

 Usage

-Shipping companies Kloosterboer International and Alaska Reefer Management (both part of American Seafoods Group) ship frozen pollock from Dutch Harbor (Alaska), via the Panama Canal to the eastern United States.
+American Seafoods Group' shipping companies Kloosterboer International and Alaska Reefer Management ship frozen pollock from Dutch Harbor (Alaska), through the Panama Canal to the eastern United States.

-The Jones Act requires the use of U.S.-flagged vessels when shipping between two U.S. ports, but there is an exemption, the so-called third proviso, when part of the route is over Canadian rail lines.
+The Jones Act mandates the use of U.S.-flagged vessels when shipping between two U.S. ports, but there is an exemption if part of the route is over Canadian rail lines.

 American Seafoods has been using foreign-flagged shipping "for years" and, until 2012, they used a 30 mile route of shipping by the New Brunswick Southern Railway.

 However, in 2012, this practice changed such that upon arrival in Bayside, the fish was transferred to trucks which were driven one at a time up a loading ramp onto two flatbed railcars.
 A railcar mover would then pull the cars to the other end of the railroad track, reverse and push the "train" back to the loading ramp whereupon the truck would drive off the ramp and then enter the US via Calais, Maine.

 Court case

 On August 16, 2021, the U.S. Customs and Border Protection (CBP) gave American Seafoods notice of $350 million in penalties for alleged violations of the Jones Act.
-CBP claimed that the Bayside Canadian Railway is not a "through route" and that the proviso in the Jones Act therefore does not apply.
+CBP claimed that the Bayside Canadian Railway is not a "through route" and the exemption in the Jones Act therefore does not apply.

 The company sued in federal court, arguing the penalties prevented them from delivering their product, interfering with the affordable supply of pollock for school lunches.
 A judge allowed the current practice to continue awaiting litigation.
 However, it appears as if Kloosterboer switched to Russian imported fish by August 19, 2021.

 In 2022, a US District Court Judge for the district of Alaska ruled the Bayside Canadian Railway was non-compliant with the Jones Act (though also waiving the CBP's fine).
 American Seafoods dismantled the railway, as it no longer served a purpose in complying with Jones Act regulations.